junleanarddelapena410-max/Junjun/README.md

-# Hello I'm Jun Leanard Dela Peña 2nd year Student my motto is "Keep learning until that L is silent"
+Hello I'm Jun Leanard Dela Peña 2nd year Student, My motto in life is "Keep learning until that L is silent"

 # 🧒 About me